World War II in the Pacific

 but they divert to attack the Japanese landing on the north coast of

 New Guinea.
 Lexington heads back to Pearl for overhaul.

-Enterprise and newly arrived Hornet (CV-8) make the Doolittle Raid on Japan.
+arrived Hornet (CV-8) make the Doolittle Raid on Japan.

 - RAdm Fitch (from damaged Saratoga) replaces VAdm Brown in